etiennebr/rstdocs/Applications/Geometry/RigidTransformResample.rst

 **Transform parameters**
 This group of parameters allows to set the transformation to apply.

 - **Type of transformation:** Type of transformation.
-Available transformations are spatial scaling, translation and rotation with scaling factor
+Available transformations are spatial scaling, translation and rotation with scaling factor.

  Available choices are:

 - **id** : Spatial scaling

- - **X scaling** : Scaling factor between the output X spacing and the input X spacing
+ - **X scaling** : Scaling factor between the output X spacing and the input X spacing.

- - **Y scaling** : Scaling factor between the output Y spacing and the input Y spacing
+ - **Y scaling** : Scaling factor between the output Y spacing and the input Y spacing.

 - **translation** : translation

  - **The X translation (in physical units)** : The translation value along X axis (in physical units).

- - **The Y translation (in physical units)** : The translation value along Y axis (in physical units)
+ - **The Y translation (in physical units)** : The translation value along Y axis (in physical units).

- - **X scaling** : Scaling factor between the output X spacing and the input X spacing
+ - **X scaling** : Scaling factor between the output X spacing and the input X spacing.

- - **Y scaling** : Scaling factor between the output Y spacing and the input Y spacing
+ - **Y scaling** : Scaling factor between the output Y spacing and the input Y spacing.

 - **rotation** : rotation

- - **Rotation angle** : The rotation angle in degree (values between -180 and 180)
+ - **Rotation angle** : The rotation angle in degree (values between -180 and 180).

- - **X scaling** : Scale factor between the X spacing of the rotated output image and the X spacing of the unrotated image
+ - **X scaling** : Scale factor between the X spacing of the rotated output image and the X spacing of the unrotated image.

- - **Y scaling** : Scale factor between the Y spacing of the rotated output image and the Y spacing of the unrotated image
+ - **Y scaling** : Scale factor between the Y spacing of the rotated output image and the Y spacing of the unrotated image.

 **Interpolation**